landoledesma/nlp_forecast_project1/README.md

 **Notes:**
 - Ensure Docker is installed and running correctly.
+- Ensure docker desktop is running for windows user
 - The downloaded XLS files will be saved in the `Forecast Data` folder within `data`.

 ### Directories and Files